eddelbuettel/chshli/README.md

 >
 ```

-and installing (at the system-level, _i.e._ as `root`) `sudo apt install libxml2` will make your package work.
+and installing (at the system-level, _i.e._ as `root`) `sudo apt install libxml2` will make your
+package work.
 Which is a very nice complement to the nice and fast installation via RSPM.

+(And we should note that we now add "a few" libraries to the aforementioned RSPM containers.
+So
+`xml2` will already be covered if you try to replicate this.)

 ### Installation

 For now from GitHub via `remotes::install_github("eddelbuettel/chshli")` or, if you have
 [littler](https://github.com/eddelbuettel/littler), via `installGithub eddelbuettel/chshli`.

+### Use with other Distributions

+Note that you may need to provide the backend end file for your distribution.
+As these are large we
+do not ship them.
+See `inst/rawdata/` and `inst/extdata` in the source, and try to follow what I did
+for Ubuntu if your system is different.

 ### Author